eva983/js-calc/README.md

-a functional calculator using jquery
+a functional responsive calculator using jquery
-#needs to be responsive